 If it’s pockets and storage you’re looking for with wide, comfortable carrying straps then this tween backpack covers just about every base.
 The ideal size for carry-on only when your tween will be responsible for all their own gear, the High Sierra comes in a huge range of patterns and colors and features fabulous zip pullers for durability along with a separate tech pocket and tech spot for charger cords and headphones.

 Runner up travel backpack for tweens: Herschel Kids Little America Laptop Backpack

-We love the quality of Herschels backpacks, we’ve had several over the years and the stitching and durability have proven second to none.
-For a growing tween (they come in a huge range of colors, not just florals!) they offer plenty of storage space and handy compartments.
-The padded shoulder straps and mesh back make it comfortable for longer spells of carrying, with an external front zipper pocket as well as internal tech pocket and tablet/laptop sleeve.
+We love the quality of Herschels backpacks, we’ve had several over the years, and the stitching and durability have proven second to none.
+For a growing tween (they come in a huge range of colors, not just florals!), they offer plenty of storage space and handy compartments.
+The padded shoulder straps and mesh back make it comfortable for longer spells of carrying, with an external front zipper pocket as well as an internal tech pocket and tablet/laptop sleeve.

 We have an absolutely bumper collection of travel product reviews to help you choose the best gear for your travel needs + a bunch of handy tips to help you get underway.
 You may want to check out next: